 A. Provide a prototype (a first draft) of "Examples of own work and challenges" in reaching the learning objectives.
-Give one short example of where you reached (or partly reached) each of the selected learning objectives.
+Give one short example of how you reached (or partly reached) each of the selected learning objectives.
 In addition, describe and discuss the most important challenges that you have encountered when trying to reach the learning objectives (so far, until mid-term).

 N.B.: use only the four (4) selected learning objectives listed below.
 Use each learning objective as a heading in your report.
-Your readers are TINEM students in the CPIM-course next year (maximum 2 pages).
+Acknowledge your readers: your readers are TINEM students in the CPIM course next year (maximum 2 pages).